top of page

 Baranof Island is amazingly beautiful

 We didn’t get anchored in Takatz until 9:00 PM, so didn’t have the time or energy to explore there.
-It looks gorgeous, with waterfall pouring from a mountain basin hanging above the bay and an estuary area begging to be explored.
+It looks gorgeous, with a waterfall pouring from a mountain basin hanging above the bay and an estuary area begging to be explored.
 If we had time we’d have stayed another night, but we’ve got some housekeeping to do in Juneau before we fly to Anchorage.
 Perhaps we can stop here later in the summer, on our way south, and give it the attention it deserves.

 Takatz Bay